rerdm/PlaywrightTypeScriptFramework/README.md

 #### Generated Files

 **Storage Location:** `utils/registered-users/`
-- `registered-users.csv` - CSV file with all registered users
+- `registered-users.csv` - CSV file with all registered users (new users will be attached)

 **CSV Format:**
 ```csv